openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_wiki.rst

 collaboratively edit information both about, and for, your course.

 Every course has a wiki that you can set up in a way appropriate for your course.
-You can influence how students (and staff) use it by :ref:`seeding the wiki<Seeding the Wiki>` with specific content, by explaining how you want it to be used at the beginning of the course, and by providing clear instructions and guidelines for its use.
+If you have specific expectations for how the wiki should be used, communicate these expectations to your students and staff.
+You can :ref:`seed the wiki<Seeding the Wiki>` with specific content and provide a skeleton structure and some exemplars.
+At the beginning of the course, explain how you want the course wiki to be used, and provide clear instructions and guidelines for its use.

 Common uses for the course wiki might include the following activities.